ProjetsPL/treehouse-theme/_posts/us/how-to-enliven-white-kitchen-7-interesting-ideas.md

 {:.distinction.distinction-warning}

-For kitchen interiors, you should choose accessories that are easy to clean.
+For kitchen interiors, you should choose easy to clean accessories.
 Smooth tiles, a wallpaper with a special protective layer resistant to grease.
 If you prefer more crude-looking spaces and choose bricks or stone – don't forget about protecting them with a special product.

 ## A black and white kitchen – the secret lies in accessories